3 High-Yield Dividend Stocks For The Poor And Cheap Investor In 2020.

 A diversified portfolio should include fixed income to cushion against lurking bears.
 We believe high-yield dividend stocks can buttress your portfolio against stock market headwinds.
 Companies with solid fundamentals and a track record of consistently paying dividends that beat the 2% average yield of the S&P 500 are worth consideration.
 Spark Energy, Vector Group Ltd and New Residential Investment Corp all fit these criteria.

-Disclosure: We are long holder of SPKE, VGR, NRZ.
-We wrote this article ourselves.
+Disclosure: We have no positions in any of the stocks mentioned above We wrote this article ourselves.
 It expresses our opinions.
 We do not receive compensation from the companies highlighted, nor do we have any business relationships with those companies.
-All data is current as of 1/16/2020.
+All data is current as of the article publication date.

 Thank you for the share.
 They are all good, but they are price falling.
 The yields are good, and cheap.
 I always love good dividend stocks.